Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Basic algorithms for tangle clustering

-In this paper we investigate tangles in three different settings: binary questionnaires (Section~\ref{sec:use_case:binary}), graphs (Section~\ref{sec:use_case:graphs}) and metric/feature data (Section~\ref{sec:use_case:metric}).
-For each of these cases we discuss appropriate cut-finding strategies individually in the respective sections.
-In Section~\ref{sub:sbm:synthetic} and \ref{sub:metric:synthetic} we additionally review the influence and trade-off between a large versus a small set of initial cuts.
+Below, we will study cut-finding strategies in three specific settings: binary questionnaires (Section~\ref{sec:use_case:binary}), graphs (Section~\ref{sec:use_case:graphs}) and metric/feature data (Section~\ref{sec:use_case:metric}).
+In Section~\ref{sub:sbm:synthetic} and \ref{sub:metric:synthetic} we additionally review the influence and trade-off between a large versus a small set of initial cuts, and in Appendix~\ref{sub:sbmrandomcuts} we discuss why purely random initial cuts are not a good idea.